funkyrailroad/dsd-render/README.md

 Go to the postgres instance's dashboard to get the internal connection url.
 Use this value to define the `DATABASE_URL` environment variable for the created service.

-- TODO: output the service dashboard url in deploy logs
-- TODO: output the db-service dashboard url in deploy logs
+Save and deploy the changes.

 The project is configured to automatically redploy for each push to the